Soldiers' Tower: Memorials

-The tower features a dramatic 12-panel stained-glass window that is partly a visual interpretation of John McCrae's "In Flanders Fields", along with 8 smaller stained-glass windows that depict men and women of the armed forces at wartime.
+The Soldiers' Tower features a dramatic 12-panel stained-glass window that is partly a visual interpretation of John McCrae's "In Flanders Fields", along with 8 smaller stained-glass windows that depict men and women of the armed forces at wartime.
 This memorial is dedicated to members of the University of Toronto who served in the First and Second World Wars.
 A museum within the tower showcases a collection of medals, memorial books, portraits, photographs, flags and miscellaneous memorabilia from the period.
 A memorial stained glass window is dedicated to three University College students (Malcolm Mackenzie, I.H.
 Mewburn, and William Tempest) killed in the Fenian Raids.
 High on the wall of the Memorial Room there is a memorial carved in stone for each of the Carillon of 51 bells (iron plus playing console) which memorialize individuals at the University of Toronto who lost their lives in World War I.